-As src is omitted in this example, romfs-dist.sh uses the basename of dst.
+As src is omitted in this example, romfs-inst.sh uses the basename of dst.
 With the basename of /etc being etc, romfs-inst.sh retrieves the file or directory with the name etc in the product directory.
-Then if the name specified is a folder, romfs-inst.sh installs the folder along with the contained files.
+Then if the name specified is a directory, romfs-inst.sh installs the directory along with the contained files.